SaraAli26/docker-CFG/DockerGeneralConcepts.md

-# Common Docker Concepts - and other concepts
+# Talk in Docker - and other realted concepts

 ## Docker
 Docker is a platform that allows developers to automate the deployment of applications inside lightweight, portable containers.
 It enables applications to run consistently across various computing environments.